neuropoly/totalspineseg/README.md

 1. Open Terminal in a directory you want to work on.

-1. Create and activate Virtual Environment (Highly recommanded):
+1. Create and activate Virtual Environment (Highly recommended):
     ```
     python -m venv venv
     source venv/bin/activate